-For a long time, Burma has been ruled with an iron fist by a military regime from the largest people group in Burma, the Burmese.
+For a long time, Burma was been ruled with an iron fist by a military regime from the largest people group in Burma, the Burmese.

 The regime has persecuted all those in the country who fight for democracy, as well as all those who belong to different ethnic groups.
 The hill tribes, like the Akha and the Karen, have been treated particularly badly.
-Children’s schools have been shut down, villages have been burnt to the ground, food deliveries have been stopped and the hill tribes have been exploited through forced labour.
+Children’s schools have been shut down, villages have been burnt to the ground, food deliveries have been stopped and the hill tribes have been exploited through forced labor.

 As a result, many of them have fled to Thailand.

 Now the situation in Burma has improved a little.
-Many political prisoners have been released, such as democracy champion and the World’s Children’s Prize patron, Aung San Suu Kyi.
+Many political prisoners have been released.
 But the hill tribe peoples do not yet dare to believe that their lives could get better.

 “I have six siblings and our dad has to work really hard for our sakes.
 My older siblings work too.
 I’m scared that soon I’ll have to stop school to work and take care of my younger siblings.”

 Wants to be: A teacher.